 600-HOUR PROFESSIONAL MASSAGE THERAPY

-The 600-hour Professional Massage Therapy Training Program at HHAC is a certificate program.
+The 600-hour Professional Massage Therapy Licensing Program at Hawaii Healing Arts College is a certificate program.
 Completion of this program will enable graduates to apply for the Hawaii State Massage Therapy Licensing Exam, as well as the Massage & Bodywork Licensing Examination (MBLEx) through the Federation of State Massage Therapy Boards.
 Upon completion of specific professional requirements and continued education, graduates are also eligible for the National Certification through the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB)

 Prospective students are asked to call for an appointment time before visiting the administration offices or classrooms.
 Appointments may be made by calling (808) 266-2462 or by EMAIL.